ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

   years:  2019, 2021

-lastupdated: "2021-06-17"
+lastupdated: "2021-10-08"

 subcollection: vmwaresolutions

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
+{{site.data.keyword.attribute-definition-list}}

 # vCenter Single Sign On
 {: #adds-sso}

-vCenter Single Sign-On (SSO) is an authentication broker and security token exchange infrastructure, which allows vSphere components to communicate with each other through a secure token mechanism and uses the following services:
+vCenter Single Sign-On (SSO) is an authentication broker and security token exchange infrastructure, which allows vSphere components to communicate with each other through a secure token mechanism and uses the following services.

-* Security Token Service (STS).
+* Security Token Service (STS)
-* SSL for secure traffic.
+* SSL for secure traffic
-* Authentication of users by using an identity source such as Active Directory or OpenLDAP.
+* Authentication of users by using an identity source such as Active Directory or OpenLDAP

 Review the following vSphere SSO flow.

 1. A user logs in to the vSphere Client with a username and password to access vCenter or a vCenter service.
 2. The vSphere Client passes the login information to the SSO service, which checks the SAML token of the vSphere Client.
-If the vSphere Client has a valid token, SSO then checks whether the user ID
+If the vSphere Client has a valid token, SSO checks:
-    * If the user ID is @vsphere.local, then it checks the user against the local SSO domain
+   * If the user ID is @vsphere.local, then it checks the user against the local SSO domain.
    * If the user ID is @DOMAIN, then SSO uses the identity source to check that domain.
 3. If authentication is successful SSO returns a token that represents the user to the vSphere Client.
 4. The vSphere Client passes the token to vCenter.
 5. vCenter checks with SSO that the token is valid and is not expired.